What is National Art Day?

+We celebrate National Art Day on October 25 — the birthday of Spanish artist Pablo Picasso.
 Art as a creative human expression encapsulates myriad things.
 It portrays the beauty of life or a bitter reality.
 It records history, revolutions, rebellions, and sometimes is a means to escape them.
 In short, there is no history or culture without art.
-That’s why days like National Art Day, celebrated on October 25, are important.
-Also known as International Artist’s Day, this day celebrates all forms of art — paintings, sculpture, photography, architecture, music, and more.
+This day celebrates all forms of art — paintings, sculpture, photography, architecture, music, and more.
 Through this celebration we show our respect for the passion and creativity in all artists.

 National Art Day - History